ChemAxon/jchem-microservices-examples/custom-checker-fixer/README.md

 ## How to pass parameters to your checkers

-See the classes in the `com.chemaxon.exampe.jms.ccf.parameterized` package.
+See the classes in the `com.example.checkerfixer2` package.

 To use the checker, send a request like below to `/rest-v1/checker/`.